German War Graves Commission: Establishment

 The commission was founded as a private charity on 16 December 1919, as the recognised [German] People's Alliance under the war graves provisions of Article 225 of the Treaty of Versailles.
 By the 1930s, the commission had established numerous cemeteries for German World War I dead.

 World War II and postwar

 During World War II, the work of the People's Alliance was mostly carried out by the Wehrmacht's own graves service.
 After World War II, the People's Alliance resumed its work in 1946 and soon established more than 400 war cemeteries in Germany.
 In 1954, the German chancellor Konrad Adenauer, tasked the People's Alliance with the establishment, care and upkeep of German war cemeteries abroad.

 Philosophy

 To guard the memory of the victims of war and violence, to work for peace among all nations and to guarantee dignity of men, are the main goals in the statutes of the People's Alliance of the German War Graves Care.
-Its all activities must harmonize with these general principles.
+All its activities must harmonize with these general principles.